sourwurm/EmailDigestSummarizer/README.md

 ![](/pic2.png)

-Note: Articles with missing authors no longer display empty brackets.

 ## Breakdown of Steps
-This is a high-level explanation of the steps the script takes.
+This is a basic explanation of the steps the script takes.
 1. Sign in to gmail
 2. Look for emails coming from noreply@Medium.com
 3. Parse those emails for the article links